JuliaMath/MeasureTheory.jl/README.md

 Then we'll have a function `∫`.
 For cases where μ = ∫f dν,  `∫(f, ν)` will just return `μ` (we can do this based on the types).
 For unknown cases (which will be most of them), we'll return `∫(f, ν) = Integral(f, ν)`.

+## Measure Combinators

+It should be very easy to build new measures from existing ones.
+This can be done using, for example,

+- restriction
+- product measure
+- superposition
+- pushforward

+There's also function spaces, but this gets much trickier.
+We'll need to determine a good way to reason about this.

 ## More???

 This is very much a work in progress.
 If there are things you think we should have as goals, please add an issue with the `goals` label.